 Trinidad Drinking Chocolate – while being mysterious, forbidden and indulgent – sweetens experience, calms the nerves, energises and excites us.
 I thought I knew chocolate before meeting my family, but after that first experience drinking original chocolate, I was a believer.

 Made in Trinidad

-Beni Tonka’s Trinidad Black Chocolate is locally grown, harvested and manufactured.
-We make our chocolate at home in Trinidad to ensure our farmers, manufacturers and their families enhance their lives by benefiting directly and by growing with us.
-Like this we cultivate not only the highest calibre pure chocolate imaginable, but community.
+Beni Tonka’s Trinidad Drinking Chocolate is locally grown, harvested and manufactured.
+We make our chocolate at home in Trinidad to ensure we get the best flavours and textures out of our beans, and to take care of our farmers, manufacturers and their families directly and first.
+Remember the sense of fulfillment you get when creating something from your home and then sharing it with others?
+That’s the Beni Tonka spirit; the spirit of our ancestors travelling via this vessel and through it, we cultivatenot only the highest calibre whole chocolate imaginable, but a whole community and growing.

 Minding | Cultivation